davesmith10/tracks/README.md

 ## Installation (Binary)

-Pre-built Linux x86_64 tarballs are available from [GitHub Releases](https://github.com/YOUR_USER/tracks/releases).
+Pre-built Linux x86_64 tarballs are available from [releases](https://github.com/davesmith10/tracks/tree/main/releases).
 Each tarball is self-contained with all dependencies bundled:

 ```bash
 # Download and extract